 I prefer to use a digital calendar for work so that I can post this on my website.
 If someone stumbles upon it, they can see the variety of programs, small groups, classroom lessons, and parent workshops we are doing.

-3- Teach your stakeholders how to digitally schedule appointments.
+3- Teach your stakeholders how to digitally schedule appointments on your calendar.

 Running around putting out fires is not a way to sustain best practices in school counseling, and you will eventually burn out!
 When YOU are the one in control of your time at school, I firmly believe you will have higher job satisfaction because you’ll be student-focused… like the career you originally signed up to do!